python/cpython/Doc/library/logging.rst

 .. index:: pair: Errors; logging

-This module defines functions and classes which implement a flexible error logging system for applications and libraries.
+This module defines functions and classes which implement a flexible event logging system for applications and libraries.

 The key benefit of having the logging API provided by a standard library module